SuffolkLITLab/EfileProxyServer/docs/adr/003-use-postgres-as-database.md

 2021-04-23

-TODO(brycew): document this decision as it was made.

 Mostly in conversations with Quinten, a little bit of research as it was chosen.

 Tyler Technologies (specifically Tyler Technologies, not the ECF v4.0 standard) has a system of